 Asset labels and tags may be coloured such as blue, red and yellow.
 Colour coding of asset tags is sometimes used as an effective means of quick visual identification of ownership, departmental responsibility or value (such as red tags for high-value and/or sensitive assets).

 QR codes are everywhere!
-You can find them printed on the packaging of your latest gadgets and included in presentations at conferences.
+You can find them printed on your latest gadgets’ packaging and included in conferences’ presentations.
 People and companies use them to store and distribute all kinds of information, in a manner that is quickly accessible to anyone with a smartphone.

-Barcode labels are popular because they can be attached to any sort of equipment and surface (even metal) with minimal infrastructural spend.
-Which is why they are a good option for small business asset management looking for low upkeep costs.
+Barcode labels are popular because they can be attached to any sort of equipment and surface (even metal) with minimal infrastructural spending.
+This is why they are a good option for small business asset management looking for low upkeep costs.

 Plastic tags are suitable for mostly indoor use.
 Where the tag is required to adhere on a variety of difficult surfaces or in applications where occasional exposure to water and mild detergents is expected.